aadityasai37/Leenus/CONTRIBUTING.md

 ## Helping out

 ### Run the latest version from GitHub
-Run the tool in debug mode (use lynis audit system --profile developer.prf) and see if it shows any error.
+Run the tool in debug mode (use leenus audit system --profile developer.prf) and see if it shows any error.

 ### Report bugs
 Create a GitHub issue on the issue tracker.